7thFox/ytdlmc/README.md

 # options
 ```
-Usage of bin/youtube-dl-multiconfig:
   -config string
-        The path to your config file (default "~/.config/youtube-dl-multiconfig")
+        The path to your config file (default "~/.config/youtube-dl-multiconfig/config")
+  -downloader string
+        The downloader to use.
+Technically only build to work for 'youtube-dl', but forks like 'yt-dlp' work for most things (default "youtube-dl")
   -simulate
         Print command and don't execute
 ```